Thinkmill/keystatic/README.md

 next is super helpful as we progress!
 [Join the discussion on GitHub](https://github.com/Thinkmill/keystatic/discussions)

+## WIP Documentation

+We're building the [first draft of the Keystatic documentation](maintain a ) in a public Notion space.
+Things will evolve and likely change, but this give you a "real-time" visibility on what's available in terms of docs!

 ---

 Copyright (c) 2023 Thinkmill Labs Pty Ltd.